 Annie Marie Musselman was born south of Seattle in a quiet town surrounded by deep forests and cold water.
 As a child, she accompanied her father as he captured the surrounding landscape in watercolors.
 She later majored in studio art at a small Midwestern college, and spent a year studying photography in Marseilles, France.

 Annie’s first book Finding Trust was published in 2013 by Kehrer Verlag in Germany.
 The book documents a Wildlife Rehabilitation Center 75 miles north of Seattle, Washington.
 Her second book titled Wolf Haven: Sanctuary and the Future of Wolves in North America documents a sanctuary for wolves and was published in fall 2016 by Sasquatch Books.

-Currently she is working on a project called For the Innocent, this work documents the lives of animals in specific sanctuaries around the world to raise awareness of the fragility and beauty of endangered/indicator species – animals which if saved, would save countless other species as well.
+Annie has dedicated her work to compassionately documenting animals in sanctuaries around the world.
+It is her hope to raise awareness of the fragility and beauty of endangered/indicator species – animals which if preserved, would save countless other species in turn.

-Annie’s work can be seen in The New Yorker, National Geographic Magazine, Audubon, Harpers, Wired, Travel + Leisure, Mother Jones and Newsweek among others.
-She is represented by the amazing Maria Bianco at Bianco Artist Management.
+Annie’s work can be seen in The New Yorker, National Geographic Magazine, Audubon, Wired, Travel + Leisure and Smithsonian among others.
+She is represented by Maria Bianco at biancoartists.com

 This website was built by the fine folks at Indexhibit.